 The Testing Philosophy is a collaborative document including input from the client's process experts and maintenance team.
 It defines the approach to testing SIFs including online/offline limitations, data collection requirements, proof test coverage and acceptable bypassing practices.

 aeSolutions' experts have the field experience to discuss the testing requirements, site practices and available technologies to determine and document a comprehensive testing philosophy and achieve the highest possible proof test coverage.
-It is important the testing philosophies are collaborated up front in the project, because the methodologies of testing need to be known and incorporated into the development of the Safety Requirements Specification.
+It is important the testing philosophies are collaborated up front in the project, because the methodologies of testing need to be known and incorporated into the development of the SRS.

 Test Procedures include detailed test steps to fully test for undetected failures for either a full function or for the individual devices that comprise that function, depending on customer requirements.
-The limitations and constraints of testing are explored and documented during the development of the Proof Test Philosophy and taken into account in the Safety Requirement Specification.
+The limitations and constraints of testing are explored and documented during the development of the Proof Test Philosophy and taken into account in the SRS.

 aeSolutions has a library of proven proof test procedures to choose from when providing a testing package, and we have the expertise to work with clients to implement effective testing, failure classification, and feedback mechanisms to validate reliability data claimed in Risk Analysis and SIL Verification.

 Factory Acceptance Test (FAT) & Site Acceptance Test (SAT) Plan Development